 Before graduating from the BFA program in Contemporary Dance at Concordia University in her late twenties, Michel was a marketing executive, competitive runner and football player.
 In 2014, she was awarded the newly created ImPulsTanz Award (Vienna) in recognition for outstanding artistic accomplishments, and was highlighted among notable female choreographers of the year by the New York Times.
 In 2017, Michel was awarded the Silver Lion for Innovation in Dance at the Venice Biennale.
 In 2018, she became the first ever dance artist in residence at the National Arts Centre, Canada.
 Recently, she has been shortlisted for the ANTI Festival International Prize for Live Art.

-Michel is currently touring two solo performance works, Yellow Towel and Mercurial George.
-She will premier her new solo performance work, Cutlass Spring, in 2019.
+Michel is currently touring three solo performance works, Yellow Towel, Mercurial George and CUTLASS SPRING created in 2019.
 Based in Montreal, Michel is an associate artist with Par B.L.eux.

 An amalgam of intuitive improvisation, choreography, and performance art, my artistic practice is rooted in exploring the multiplicity of identity.
 I work with notions of performative alchemy and lucid dreaming – using personal history, current preoccupations, and future desires to create an empathetic centrifuge of live moments between myself and witnesses.